[Divine] How to play Phantom Assassin!

 evasion.
 This one is a tough one, but personally I would go for the Blur

-, you could also consider picking the extra cleave.
+is great in situations where you need more mobility and chasing potential.
 There are also situations when lifesteal is not that strong and picking it wouldn't be very efficient, such as matches where you're against Ancient Apparition

 At level 20 we have to pick between 35% Blur

 And now the final pick, the level 25 talent!
 We have to make a choice between triple strike Stifling Dagger

 and +7% Coup de Grace